 I’m sure you are familiar with the “latte-factor”, which was popularized by David Bach in his Automatic Millionaire book series.
 For those of you who are unaware of this, it is the idea that cutting out small expenses from your budget, like buying coffee, adds up over time.
-If you can find a few things to cut from your budget, over time, you will have saved a nice sum of money.
+If you can find a few things to cut from your budget, over time, you will save a lot of money.

 Personally, I have nothing against the latte-factor.
-I think it is a good idea.
+I think it is a good idea and a nice way to save a lot of money.
 However, I think you shouldn’t just focus on the small things that you spend money on.
-I think you should also focus on a few big things that can also have a dramatic impact on your finances.
+I think you should also focus on a few big things that can have a dramatic impact on your finances.

 For most of us, cars, houses and insurance are our largest expenditures.
-Over the years, we pay very large sums of money to our mortgage company and our insurance company.
+Over the years, we pay huge sums of money to our mortgage company and our insurance company.
 Why not look to save money there?

 Car & Home Insurance

 For many, this expense rises over the years and we just accept it.
 This is a big mistake.
 You need to review your insurance coverage and shop around for better prices on an annual basis.
 Case in point, this past weekend a friend and I were talking.
 She told me how much her car insurance was.
 She showed me her policy and I was surprised at how much she was paying.
 I encouraged her to get a few free quotes just to see if she was paying an inflated amount.
 She jumped online and spent 10 minutes getting free insurance quotes from Geico and Esurance.
 In both cases, her premium would be close to $300 lower with these companies than her current one.
 Talk about an easy way to save a lot of money!